Baravik/DecisionHelperApp/Functional_Description.md

 A user facing multiple job offers could create a decision quiz with questions like:

 - "How important is salary in your decision?" (with weighted options)
-- "How would you rate the company culture?" (with image attachments of offices)
+- "How would you rate the company culture?" (with weighted options)
 - "What commute time would you prefer?" (with different time range options)

 After completion, the app calculates which job offer best aligns with the user's weighted preferences.